PacoVu/rc-supervisor-demo/README.md

 ## Test

-Make a incoming call to `RINGCENTRAL_AGENT_EXT`, answer it, talk via the phone call.
+Make an incoming call to `RINGCENTRAL_AGENT_EXT`, answer it and start a conversation.

-Watch the console output, you should see something like `live audio data received, sample rate is 8000`.

-## Check the saved audio

-We got audio data in real time.
-We could have done something more meaningful with the data.
-But for this demo we simply append the data to an audio file `audio.raw`.
+Watch the conversation transcription on the client app.

+Enable the translation to see conversation translated from English to Chinese.

+## Playback a call recording

-You can play the saved audio by:
+If you clicked the start/stop recording during the call, you can play the saved audio by:

 ```
-play -c 1 -r 16000 -e signed -b 16 audio.raw
+$ play -c 1 -r 16000 -e signed -b 16 audio.raw
 ```

-The audio content should be same as the incoming call to `RINGCENTRAL_AGENT_EXT` we made.